Fortunate Youth: Don't Think Twice (2014–2016)

 Fortunate Youth headlined a tour in the spring of 2014, and headlined the 2014 Fall With Friends Tour accompanied by supporting acts such as The Steppas, New Kingston, Ashes of Babylon, Thrive, and The Expanders.

 The band released a six-song extended play, The Dub Collections, Vol. 1 that same year and began recording their third album, Don't Think Twice, which was released on May 5, 2015.
 The album hit the #1 spot on both the Billboard and iTunes Reggae charts at the time of its release, and kicked off a "Don't Think Twice Fall Tour" that October.
 While discussing the album, Kelly stated the meaning behind the record was, "Don't think twice, we all end up at the same place.
 If you look at the back of the album, two roads come back into each other.
 Y'know, no matter what you think, it's all gonna be...alright."

 In 2016, the band released their first official music video entitled "Burn One".
-The video was filmed at the members' place of residence in Redondo Beach.
+The video was filmed at the members' place of residence in Redondo Beach by Jeff Pliskin of Raised Fist Propaganda.
+A second video for the album,"One Love," was filmed by the same director.

 That same year, they released Love Is The Most High, a compilation of love songs near Valentine's Day.
 Then quickly released their third EP, Dub Collections, Vol. 2 and began recording their self-titled fourth album at 17th Street Recording Studio in Costa Mesa, California, where they had previously recorded Irie State of Mind, It's All A Jam, and Don't Think Twice.

 Fortunate Youth was added as a supporting act in Stick Figure's 2016 Set In Stone tour.